 We sat on the outdoor heated patio (cause San Franciscans find 15 degrees chilly while Canadians are rippin’ out their shorts from the summer closet) and took in the pleasure of eating warm food in a warm venue in a warm city.
 Ahhh waaarmth.

 The Chapel is mainly known for the music venue, where 500 people can watch live music, often as part of a sold out crowd.
 I’d love to gig there one day as even the stage itself is so cool.
+I know that many venue owners use Prism.fm to book and organise artists for their venue and I’m sure the owner of The Chapel is the same because their line-ups are always phenomonal.
 Many famous and talented artists have played this venue and many more will rock the crowds in future gigs at this iconic club.